 A private investor group, represented by The Wonder Group LLC, purchased the single family home and two acre property at 64 Allandale St. adjacent to Allandale Woods.
 The developer can, by right, build as many as 5 units on the property.
 Yet, the developer instead seeks permission to build 18 units.
 This threatens the woods.
 We oppose the city granting variances to build more than what is allowed by right.

 The Boston Redevelopment Authority has approved this development proposal.
-The proposal then moved to the Zoning Board of Appeal, which granted the requested variances on December 13, 2016.
-A coalition of community groups, the Allandale Coalition and Springhouse have filed lawsuits challenging these zoning variances with the City of Boston.
+The proposal then moved to the Zoning Board of Appeal, which granted the requested 58 variances on December 13, 2016.
+A coalition of community groups, the Allandale Coalition and Springhouse have filed lawsuits challenging the granting of zoning variances with the City of Boston.

 Five issues related to the 64 Allandale project that impact all Bostonians:

 This puts the most ecologically sensitive public land in Boston at risk